GHC Contributors’ Workshop

 Works the same, except now we filter out instead.

-Add all the imported identifiers to the GlobalRdrEnv
+Add all the imported identifiers to the GlobalRdrEnv.
+We

 will look up in this environment when renaming the body of the